Delay-Aware Hierarchical Federated Learning: Experimental Evaluation

-We consider a network of $50$ edge devices distributed across $10$ equally-sized subnets, with $5$ devices per subnet.
-In Sec.~\ref{ssec:control-eval}, devices within each subnet are uniformly distributed within a $30$ m $\times$ $30$ m square field, and the base station is located at the center.
-Device-to-edge wireless communication features a $p_i=0.25$ W transmission power, 1 MHz bandwidth, and $-173$ dBm/Hz white noise spectral density.
-Fading and pathloss are modeled based on~\cite{tse2005fundamentals}, using $h^{(t)}_{i}= \sqrt{\beta_{i}^{(t)}} u_{i}^{(t)}$, with $\beta_{i}^{(t)} = \beta_0 - 10\widehat{\alpha}\log_{10}(d^{(t)}_{i}/d_0)$ as the large-scale pathloss coefficient and $u_{i}^{(t)} \sim \mathcal{CN}(0,1)$ for Rayleigh fading.
-Parameters include $\beta_0=-30$ dB, $d_0=1$ m, $\widehat{\alpha}=3.75$, and the device-edge server distance (i.e., $d^{(t)}_{i}$).
-Channel reciprocity is assumed for simplicity.
-Edge-to-cloud wired communication has $\bar{p}_c=6.3$ W transmission power, $100$ Mbps data rate, and a $50$ ms delay that includes transmission, propagation, and processing.
-Local model update processing rates are set at $R(\xi_i^{(t)})=200$ updates/s \footnote{The processing rate may vary due to factors such as hardware configurations or data and batch sizes.
-We estimate the processing rate based on experimental results obtained using the F-MNIST dataset~\cite{beutel2020flower}.} for all $i, t$, yielding $\Delta=10$.
-We employ the Fashion-MNIST (F-MNIST) dataset~\cite{beutel2020flower} for image classification, comprising $10$ labels of fashion products.
+\textbf{Computation parameters} Each device's local computation time for performing each mini-batch SGD iteration on the ML model at time $t$ can be modeled as~\cite{PSL2022federated} $T^{(t)}_{i,Comp}=\max_{i\in\mathcal I}a_i\vert\xi_i^{(t)}\vert/f_i^{(t)}$, where every device's CPU frequency is $f_i^{(t)}=15.36$ MHz, mini-batch size is $\vert\xi_i^{(t)}\vert=128$ data points, and number of CPU cycles needed to process one datapoint is $a_i=600$.
+The computation energy consumption of each device is modeled as $E^{(t)}_{i,Comp}=(Z_i/2)a_iB_i^{(t)}(f_i^{(t)})^2$, where the effective chipset capacitance~\cite{Tran2019cap} is $Z_i = 2\times10^{-22}$ for all devices.
+With these parameters, the resultant local model update processing rates are $R(\xi_i^{(t)})=200$ updates/s for all devices.
+In Sec.~\ref{ssec:ctrl_DFL}, the round-trip delay $\Delta_k$ (measured in SGD iterations) will vary according to the particular realizations generated in each round $k$.

+We employ the Fashion-MNIST (F-MNIST) dataset for image classification, comprising samples from $10$ different labels of fashion products.
 The dataset includes a total of $70$K images, with $60$K designated for training and $10$K for testing.
-Datasets are distributed across devices, where each device $i$ holds datapoints from only $3$ out of $s=10$ labels, simulating a certain degree of statistical data heterogeneity among devices.
-We evaluate {\tt DFL} on two models: support vector machine (SVM) with regularized squared hinge loss and a fully connected neural network (NN) with softmax and cross-entropy loss, both having model dimension $M = 7840$.
-This allows us to assess {\tt DFL}'s performance on loss functions satisfying Assumption~\ref{Assump:SmoothStrong} (SVM) and those exhibiting non-convex properties (NN).
+We distribute the dataset across devices in a non-i.i.d. manner such that each device has data points exclusively from $s$ of the $10$ total labels.
+This results in an inherent data skewness across devices which is commonly employed to simulate non-i.i.d. settings in federated learning~\cite{lin2021timescale,wang2021device,hosseinalipour2020multi}.
+By default, we set $s = 3$.
+We evaluate {\tt DFL} on two models: support vector machine (SVM) with regularized squared hinge loss and a convolutional neural network (CNN) with softmax and cross-entropy loss, both having model dimension $M = 7840$.
+This allows us to assess {\tt DFL}'s performance on loss functions that are strongly convex (SVM) and those exhibiting non-convex properties (CNN).